nkleck/CyberStakes2020/Forensics/400_Kids_on_the_Block/README.md

 * [web3.py](https://web3py.readthedocs.io/en/stable/)

-Alright, so I know next to nothing about blockchain and ethereum mining.
+Alright, so I know next to nothing about blockchain and even less about ethereum mining.
+This writeup isn't going to help you better understand ethereum.
+There are a ton of resources to understand [ethereum](https://ethereum.stackexchange.com/questions/45/how-would-i-explain-ethereum-to-a-non-technical-friend).
+What is important to us here is that it has blocks, which consist of transactions.
+We will be interested in the `from` and `to` values in those transactions.
+I ended up performing link-analysis using maltego to get the solution.

 Get started by opening up the challenge URL and take a few notes on the instructions.

 ![challenge website](images/challenge_website.png)